-The effects on native species on seagrass species was reviewed by d’Avack et al. (2014).
+The effect of non-native species on seagrass species was reviewed by d’Avack et al. (2014).
 The review reported several non-native invasive plants as well as invertebrate species negatively impacting British seagrass beds.
-These included Sargassum muticum, Spartina anglica, Codium fragile ssp.
-Tomentosoides, Didemnum vexillum, Urosalpinx cinerea and Crassostrea gigas.
+These included Sargassum muticum, Spartina anglica, Codium fragile ssp. tomentosoides, Didemnum vexillum, Urosalpinx cinerea and Magallana gigas.

 Sensitivity assessment: d’Avack et al. (2014) found that invasive flora had the greatest impact on seagrass bed but pointed out extensive knowledge gaps on how invasive species influence the health of Zostera beds in UK waters More research is thus needed in order to fully comprehend this pressure.
 Resistance is assessed as 'Low'.
 Return to ‘normal’ conditions is highly unlikely if an invasive species would come to dominate the biotope.
 Indeed recovery would only be possible if the majority of the NIS were removed (through either natural or unnatural process) to allow the re-establishment of other species.
 Therefore actual resilience is assessed as ‘Low’ resulting in an overall ‘High’ sensitivity score.

-The disease is less likely at low salinities however, and Zostera noltii was little affected (Rasmussen, 1977; Davison & Hughes, 1998).
+The disease is less likely at low salinities, however, and Zostera noltei was little affected (Rasmussen, 1977; Davison & Hughes, 1998).
 Hence, Zostera noltei populations did not suffer to the same extent even though the disease also occurs in this species (Vergeer & Den Hartog, 1991).

 Sensitivity assessment.
 Zostera noltei is susceptible to microbial pathogens but unlikely to suffer the level of mortality experienced by Zostera marina.
 Therefore, a resistance of 'Medium' is recorded, with a resilience of 'Medium, resulting in a sensitivity of ‘Medium’.

-Seagrass is not a species targeted by commercial fishery.
-Seeds and shoots are however harvested for extensive transplantation project aimed at promoting seagrass populations in areas denuded by natural or anthropogenic causes.
+Seagrass is not targeted by a commercial fishery.
+Seeds and shoots are, however, harvested for extensive transplantation project aimed at promoting seagrass populations in areas denuded by natural or anthropogenic causes.
 Divers are most commonly employed to remove material from the source population, an activity with a low overall impact on seagrass habitats.
-In the USA however, a mechanical seed harvesting technique was invented and put into practice (Orth & Marion, 2007).
-The mechanised harvester is able to drastically increase the number of Zostera seed collected from a source population (1.68 million seeds in one day compared to 2.5 million seeds collected by divers in one year).
-However the large scale removal of seeds, the productive output of seagrasses, can affect the integrity of the natural seagrass beds.
+In the USA, however, a mechanical seed harvesting technique was invented and put into practice (Orth & Marion, 2007).
+The mechanised harvester was able to drastically increase the number of Zostera seed collected from a source population (1.68 million seeds in one day compared to 2.5 million seeds collected by divers in one year).
+However, the large-scale removal of seeds, the productive output of seagrasses, can affect the integrity of the natural seagrass beds.
 To date, no mechanical harvesting has been employed in the UK.
-The ecological impact of seed collection by divers is low; the harvesting of Zostera in British waters has therefore a minimal effect on natural seagrass habitats.
+The ecological impact of seed collection by divers is low; the harvesting of Zostera in British waters has, therefore, a minimal effect on natural seagrass habitats.
 The effect of the translocation of species is covered in the pressure ‘genetic modification and translocation of indigenous species’.
 The direct physical effects on seabed habitats from activities are described below in ‘abrasion/disturbance’ of the substratum on the surface of the bed’ and ‘penetration and/or disturbance of the substratum below the surface’.

-Harvesting of seagrasses as craft material is a small, but growing, industry.
-However the present legislation for conservation of seagrasses will discourage expansion of this industry (see Jackson et al. (2013) for full list on political framework for seagrass protection in the UK).
+Harvesting of seagrasses as craft material is a small but growing industry.
+However, the present legislation for the conservation of seagrasses will discourage expansion of this industry (see Jackson et al. (2013) for a full list on the political framework for seagrass protection in the UK).